arc53/DocsGPT/README.md

 ## Project structure
-- Application - flask app (main application)
+- Application - Flask app (main application)

-- Extensions - chrome extension
+- Extensions - Chrome extension

-- Scripts - script that creates similarity search index and store for other libraries.
+- Scripts - Script that creates similarity search index and store for other libraries.

-- frontend - frontend in vite and
+- Frontend - Frontend uses Vite and React

 ## QuickStart

 Note: Make sure you have docker installed

-1. Open dowload this repository with `git clone https://github.com/arc53/DocsGPT.git`
+1. Dowload and open this repository with `git clone https://github.com/arc53/DocsGPT.git`
-2. Create .env file in your root directory and set your OPENAI_API_KEY with your openai api key and  VITE_API_STREAMING to true or false if you dont want streaming answers
+2. Create an .env file in your root directory and set the env variable OPENAI_API_KEY with your openai api key and  VITE_API_STREAMING to true or false, depending on if you want streaming answers or not
-   Should look like this inside
+   It should look like this inside:

    ```
    OPENAI_API_KEY=Yourkey